Where are we?

 The congregations have unity and a core of people who attend the services regularly.
 They are generous, warm and friendly.
 As with any congregation, they seek good teaching to strengthen their faith and sensitive pastoral support.
 In common with many churches around the country, the main challenges are to reach out within the communities to raise awareness of the need for and importance of a spiritual dimension in people’s lives, to increase membership and attendance and to reach out to the younger generations and their children.
 There is a glowing core of spirituality within the congregation that will never be extinguished.

-The Communion Roll at present stands at about 380, with average weekly church attendances of 35 at Ancrum, 20 at Crailing and 20 at Lilliesleaf.
+The Communion Roll at present stands at about 320, with average weekly church attendances of around 20 at Ancrum and 10 to 15 at Crailing and Lilliesleaf.
 Attendances vary considerably at certain times of the year.
 The age profile is predominantly over 60 but there are some younger attendees.
 The special Christmas services are particularly well attended by all ages.
-In the last 5 years several people have joined the church including 5 teenagers.
-As happens with many school leavers in rural areas, they have now moved away to college, university or elsewhere.
+In the last five years no people have joined the church.

 A Local Church Review was last done in 2010.
 The main points were as follows:

-The Presbytery Plan sees no change to the present charge which operates on a unitary constitution.
+The present charge operates on a unitary constitution.

-The Kirk Session has 23 elders, 11 of whom are female.
+The Kirk Session has 21 elders, 10 of whom are female.
 The majority are over the age of 60.
 Elders were last ordained in 2015.
-Two elders left the membership of the church and, sadly, a third elder died early in 2018.
-The Guild and the Friday Club operate under the oversight of the Kirk Session.
+Two elders left the membership of the church, a third elder died early in 2018 and another in 2019.

 THE COMMUNITY PROFILE

 The charge is a rural one and the congregations are mainly in villages.
 Ancrum and Lilliesleaf both have primary schools.
 In Ancrum, the school covers Primary 1 to Primary 5, while in Lilliesleaf it provides for primary 1 to primary 7.
 There are village halls in Ancrum, Crailing, Eckford and Lilliesleaf.
-The nearest Hospital is the Borders General Hospital in Melrose.
+There is a Health Centre in Jedburgh and the nearest Hospital is the Borders General Hospital in Melrose.

-The Ale & Teviot minister is the chaplain to the two primary schools, with links to Selkirk High School and Jedburgh Grammar School, those being the two secondary schools to which the primary children are promoted.
-The links with the 2 Primary schools have been strengthened by the Locum minister we have had.
+The Ale & Teviot minister is the chaplain to the two primary schools, with links to Selkirk High School and Jedburgh Grammar Campus, those being the two secondary schools to which the primary children are promoted.
+The links with the Primary schools were strengthened by the Locum minister we had until early 2019.
 The Kirk Session is keen to continue to maintain these links on a regular basis.
+However, the Covid-19 restrictions have sadly cut these links dramatically.

 In socio-economic grade terms the profile is A, B, C1, C2, D and E.